Education, Employment, and Maintenance of This Website

 My main astronomical activity at the moment (and I expect for the rest of my life) is the web site I maintain for students and the general public at cseligman.com

 .
-As of September 2015 there are nearly 1000 pages and more than 14000 images on the site, which are continually being added to and organized into an Online Astronomy Text
+As of February 2018 there were more than 1000 pages and 16000 astronomical images on the site, which are continually being added to and organized into an Online Astronomy Text

 and Sky Atlas